MartinPankraz/AzCosmosDB-OData-Shim/README.md

 # AzCosmosDB-OData-Shim

 Project to connect consumers like SAP Business Technology Platform apps/services via OData with Azure CosmosDB.
-Furthermore it enables the geode-pattern for global read-access to selected SAP data.
+Furthermore it enables the [geode-pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/geodes) for global read-access to selected SAP data.

 Find the related blog on the SAP community [here]().

-Find the related Azure DevOps project for CI/CD [here](https://dev.azure.com/mapankra/CosmosDB%20OData%20SAP%20umbrella).
+Find the related public Azure DevOps project for CI/CD [here](https://dev.azure.com/mapankra/CosmosDB%20OData%20SAP%20umbrella).

 ![geode](images/geode-pattern.png)
 _Fig.1 architecture overview_

 ## High-level Prerequisites to replicate our blue print

 Our implementation creates a fully functional solution of the geode pattern tested from ECC and S4.
-The approach is standardized, so that all components could be replaced.
+The approach is standardized, so that all components could be replaced as long as the runtime environment for the application stays .NET 5.
+To replicate our particular setup you will need:

 - Azure account with subscription and rights to deploy Azure CosmosDB and App Service in two regions
 - Azure AD authorization to configure app registration and potentially give admin consent initially
 - SAP on Azure with private VNet connectivity or routing from private VNet to SAP on-premise
 - SAP BTP account with Business Application Studio, Destination configured and Fiori Launchpad service to host HTML5 app
-- Access to SE80 on SAP backend to upload Z-Programm for data extraction HTTP Post via ABAP.
+- Access to SE80 on SAP backend to upload [Z-Programm](ZDemoFrontDoorReport.abap) for data extraction HTTP Post via ABAP.

 ## Deployment Guide
 All deployments could be done via scripting and CI/CD.
 For simple reproduction find below the manual steps: